+Terminology

+For the purpose of this report, we will use the following definitions:

 - a) the supporters of Israel or the people who took part in the demonstration for Israel will be called Zionists; - b) the supporters of the Palestinian cause be they Palestinians, non-Muslims or Muslims will be referred to as Muslims.

-Background to the counter-demonstration of 6th May 2002 organised by IHRC Notice was given in April 2002, first in the Jewish press, and then more widely by what appeared to be the hastily convened Israel Solidarity Committee, that a pro-Israel rally entitled 'Stand Up For Israel' was to be convened in Trafalgar Square.
+Background to the counter-demonstration of 6th May 2002 organised by IHRC

+Notice was given in April 2002, first in the Jewish press, and then more widely by what appeared to be the hastily convened Israel Solidarity Committee, that a pro -Israel rally entitled 'Stand Up For Israel' was to be convened in Trafalgar Square.
 Needless to say this was a provocative event and seen as such in many quarters, not solely the Muslim community, as it came in the wake of the latest Israeli military incursions into the occupied territories and the human rights violations at the Jenin refugee camp.

-An emergency meeting and also in hindsight an example of good dialogue generated between Muslims and police was called at the request of Raza Kazim on 29/04/02 prior to 6th May 2002.
+An emergency meeting and also, in hindsight, an example of good dialogue generated between Muslims and police was called at the request of Raza Kazim on 29/04/02 prior to 6th May 2002.

 A number of issues were raised at this meeting with reference to the areas of concern to Muslims regarding the policing of the event and any counter-protests to it.
-At this stage no counter-demonstration had been planned by IHRC.
-However various emails had been circulating calling either on Muslims or 'people of conscience' (see A ppendix B) to attend the rally itself and protest.
+At this stage no counterdemonstration had been planned by IHRC.
+However various emails had been circulating calling either on Muslims or 'people of conscience' (see Appendix B) to attend the rally itself and protest.

 In this meeting IHRC raised a number of points of concern regarding potential discriminatory policing issues, based on its various experiences, but in particular our recent experiences of policing at the protest organised jointly with the Palestine Solidarity Campaign opposite Wembley Conference Centre where the Zionist Federation were celebrating '54 Years of Israel.'

 MPS stated that since IHRC would be there as observers, they would like to call upon IHRC to advise and co-ordinate during the event and liaise between police and potential protestors.
 IHRC had already given notice that it intended to send observers on that day to monitor inter alia the policing of the event to see if in particular there were significant differences between the policing of a Zionist rally and previous Muslim organised events.
-The MPS suggested at one stage that they would have appreciated the organising of an official counter-demonstration by IHRC as a focus for protestors attending on the day. &lt;sup>3 The Jewish Chronicle 19th April 2002 stated that UJIA (United Jewish Israeli Appeal) was the main funder of the event, but that the committee had "cross -communal involvement."
-Full information as to who this committee is or how it operates is not easily forthcoming.
+The MPS suggested at one stage that they would have appreciated the organising of an official counter-demonstration by IHRC as a focus for protestors attending on the day.

 Subsequent to this meeting IHRC decided to organise an official counter-demonstration.

-Positioning of counter-demonstrations Despite several requests for location next to the counter-rally by the South Africa High Commission, IHRC found that is counter-demonstration was located by Admiralty Arch.
+Positioning of counter-demonstrations

+Despite several requests for a location next to the counter-rally by the South Africa High Commission, IHRC found that its counter-demonstration was located by Admiralty Arch.
 This was not only some distance from the rally, but meant in fact that we were blocked from view.

 This made our protests somewhat difficult to make as the Zionist group was largely oblivious to our presence.
 Screens were erected solely in one part of Trafalgar Square also to form a visual and physical barrier so that again Muslim protests would be blocked out of view.
 This suggests a level of complicity between the CST and the MPS in an arrangement where the overall effect of the counter-demonstration became less effective than it could have been.
 To our knowledge, this is the first time screens were allowed to be erected in Trafalgar Square to block the view and general access of the public and protestors to the Square.